 - Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

 - Slice each log into 12 equally thick cookies and place cookies on baking sheets about 2 inches apart.

 - Bake the cookies for 13-14 minutes or until brown around the edges.
 Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 - If desired, drizzle the cooled cookies with white chocolate.
 Melt the chopped white chocolate in a double boiler or in the microwave in 15-second increments, stopping and stirring after each until completely smooth.
 Drizzle on the cookies.
 Sprinkle with extra coconut, if desired.
 Allow chocolate to set completely in the refrigerator for 20 minutes or at room temperature for 30 minutes.

 - Cookies without chocolate will stay fresh covered at room temperature for 1 week.
 Cookies with chocolate will stay fresh covered at room temperature for 3 days or in the refrigerator for 1 week.

-Make ahead tip: Baked cookies freeze well up to 3 months.
+- Make Ahead Instructions: Baked cookies freeze well up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature, if desired, before serving.
 You can make/assemble the cookie dough logs and chill in the refrigerator for up to 5 days (see step 2).
 Cookie dough logs freeze well too, up to 3 months.
 Allow the logs to thaw overnight in the refrigerator then continue with step 3.